 - Ixalan has more avian sirens whose wings and arms are the same limbs, which also happen to be pirates.
 Notably, some are male, and there is a full inversion of Sirens Are Mermaids by showing one seducing a merfolk.

-- Pathfinder has both harpies and sirens, who are both depicted as bird-women which have beautiful singing voices that can hypnotise listeners, though.
+- Pathfinder has both harpies and sirens, both of which are depicted as bird-women with beautiful singing voices that can hypnotize listeners.
 Harpies have a more humanoid appearance, but are vicious, cruel predators with a Usually Chaotic Evil Character Alignment and absolutely appalling hygiene.
-Sirens, meanwhile, are more monstrous (human-sized female hawks, owls or eagles with the faces of beautiful women), but also more benevolent (Usually Chaotic Neutral).
+Sirens, meanwhile, are more monstrous (human-sized female raptorial birds with the heads of beautiful women), but also more benevolent (Usually Chaotic Neutral).
 The best illustration of the difference is how they treat their lovers since, as a One-Gender Race, they need to mate with humanoid men to procreate: harpies usually eat their lovers when they're finished, and this is so ingrained in their twisted "culture" that it's actually considered shameful to let a lover live, whilst sirens dote on their lovers (or those they want to claim as their lovers) to the point they are known to commit suicide, or straight-up die of heartbreak, if those lovers run away.

 - Shadowrun: Sirens, creatures of unknown origin and resembling small Ptero Soarers, possess hypnotic calls that evoke profound emotional trances and cause listeners to stand still in a daze or actively walk towards their sources.
 As sirens are aggressive predators, they are believed to use this ability to hunt.

-- The Golden Apple, another loose Americanization of The Odyssey, represents the sirens as a group of singers in a waterfront dive who sing "Goona-Goona."
+- The Golden Apple represents the sirens as a group of singers in a waterfront dive who sing "Goona-Goona".
 In this tale, Ulysses doesn't think to plug his men's ears, and most of them end up shanghaied.

 - Final Fantasy: Siren sometimes appears, usually as a summon which causes a status ailment.

-- In Final Fantasy V, she is a boss monster who nearly enthralls the party with images of their family members.
+- Final Fantasy V: Siren is a boss monster who nearly enthralls the party with images of their family members.
 Galuf's amnesia saves him, as he doesn't recognize the image shown to him.

-- In Final Fantasy VI, she is a summon that randomly silences all enemies or does minor damage with an ability called Lunatic Voice.
+- Final Fantasy VI: Siren is a summon that randomly silences all enemies or does minor damage with an ability called Lunatic Voice.

-- In Final Fantasy VIII, she is a summon who deals non-elemental damage and silences all enemies.
+- Final Fantasy VIII: Siren is a summon who deals non-elemental damage and silences all enemies.

-- In Final Fantasy XII: Revenant Wings, Siren is the water summon.
+- Final Fantasy XII: Revenant Wings: Siren is the water summon.
 She can also cause the stop status ailment.

 - Final Fantasy XIV portrays sirens as Winged Humanoids who lure sailors to their deaths with their hypnotic music.
 Once dead, sirens raise their victims as undead servants.
 Sirens are also now an Endangered Species since the pirate lord Mistbeard led a purge against the dangerous creatures five years back.

 - The Witcher 3: Wild Hunt has Sirens of the mermaid type with large wings as a monster commonly found around Skellige.
-This model type is shared with a stronger variation called an Ekhidna which actually bares pretty close resemblance to its namesake.
+This model type is shared with a stronger variation called an Ekhidna which actually bears a pretty close resemblance to its namesake.

-- Siren appears in the Final Fantasy VIII Machinima adaptation The Sorceress War as Selphie's summon.
+- The Sorceress War: Siren as Selphie's summon.
 Selphie summons her to fight the Elvoret in Dollet (the monster from whom she is Drawn in the game) and she seems to have powers more like a banshee as her voice deafens the monster long enough for Squall to kill it.